gboisse/gboisse.github.io/content/posts/01-node-graph/index.md

 Now that I knew how my node system would operate, I had to find how to implement it.
 My plan was to use [Dear ImGui](https://github.com/ocornut/imgui) for the UI because it's a joy to use and, I have to admit, I had little intention of investigating other GUI solutions.
-ImGui is actually a great fit I found to creating such a creative UI system, and here's how I tackled it.
+ImGui is actually a great fit I found to creating such a creative UI system.<!--, and here's how I tackled it.-->

 The main insight to take away in my opinion is the need to separate the data (what I'd call the **data model**) from the UI logic (often referred to as the **[view](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)**).
 Having such a separation naturally implies creating an interface for iterating the data inside your "project" that can then be used both by the runtime, when playing back the demo content, and the ImGui code, when running the editor.

-Our first step should therefore be to define that data model, so here it is:
+Our first step should therefore be to define that data model, so here goes:

 <div style="text-align: center;">